 Employee Type Average Time in Training

-Full-time 23 hours
+Full-time 25 hours

 Part-time 7 hours

-95% of employees participated in professional training 162,224 hours
+2015 Data: Approximately 95% of employees participated in professional training, totaling 171,663 hours.

 In addition to skills training, SAS has created a program specifically for employees pursuing leadership and management training.
 Courses are offered at different levels within the organization to cultivate and nurture internal talent.
-In 2014, SAS held 87 leadership development offerings, including 26 courses, training 854 people.
-SAS offers a wide array of training options that enables employees to find their best learning method to meet work and career goals.
+In 2015, SAS provided 94 leadership development offerings, including 30 courses, training 1,214 people.

+SAS offers a wide array of training options that enable employees to find their best learning method to meet work and career goals.

 Training Breakdown

-Classroom 20%
+Classroom 31%

-Webcast and video 15%
+Webcast and video 19%

-E-learning 63%
+E-learning 47%

-Reading material 2%
+Reading material 1%